Senate Business

 Seated to the left of the Lieutenant Governor is a parliamentarian who assures that established guidelines are followed in the Senate's day-to-day operations.

-Attendants stand near the Chamber's doors at the rear and sides of the room.
+You will see attendants in blue blazers standing near the Chamber’s doors at the rear and sides of the room.
 They are the Sergeant-at-Arms and his deputies.
 Other deputies are assigned to the galleries so that visitors do not disturb floor proceedings.

 The Day's Business

+In light of the passage of a constitutional amendment which provides that bills may be made available electronically at the Senator’s desk, as opposed to printed, the Senators now have computer tablets at their desks.
 When a bill reaches the Order of Third Reading on the calendar, it is ready for action by the full Senate.

-The Secretary of the Senate or a clerk designated by the Secretary reads the title of a bill when it is brought up for a vote.
+The Secretary of the Senate or a clerk designated by her reads the title of a bill when it is brought up for a vote.
 When debate is concluded, or if there is no debate, the last section of the bill is read and the roll of the Senators is called.
 Quite often it is done by what is known as a short roll call.
-All the Senators are considered to be voting "yes", unless they indicate a "no" vote by raising their hands.
+All the Senators are considered to be voting “yes,” unless they indicate a “no” vote by raising their hands.

 When a slow roll call is requested by a Senator, at least four other Senators must indicate they support the request.
 In a slow roll call, the names of all Senators are called for their votes.
 The rules of the Senate permit a member two minutes to explain his or her vote during either a short or slow roll call.

-Text Source: New York State Senate, Welcome to the New York State Senate Gallery (Albany, New York State Senate, 1993)
+Text Source: New York State Senate, Welcome to the New York State Senate Gallery (Albany, New York State Senate, 2019)